jessica-woodgate/desk23/Documentation/5. Evaluation/README.md

 ![image](https://user-images.githubusercontent.com/74050529/117734765-0b9a6c80-b1ec-11eb-9788-3a0d7464f033.png)

 ## c.
-User acceptance testing.
-Evaluation of your design with users – methods undertaken, findings, implications.
+User acceptance testing - evaluation of design with users.

 The user acceptance testing was designed to ensure that the product works according to the requirements set out at the start of the project; to make sure the product is geared towards end-users consistent with the user-centred design development process; and to consider whether the product can handle the tasks required of it in a real-world environment.
 This phase of testing also allows for the detection of any defects or bugs, as well as to highlight any potential alternative or exceptional flows in engaging with the product, where users may not interact with the website as expected.